koskarium/kon/_pages/cv.md

   * Designed theoretical model for photon experiment, calibrated interferometer, and automated data analysis and mining with Python and MATLAB
 * **Nationwide**
   * **Pricing Actuarial Intern**; Sep 2014-Jan 2015
-  * Utilized R and SQL for data visualization and analysis, contributed to pricing strategies, supported risk assessment and created reporting dashboards with Tableu
+  * Utilized R and SQL for data visualization and analysis, contributed to pricing strategies, supported risk assessment and created reporting dashboards with Tableau
   * Actively contributed to team meetings, fostering a collaborative environment that facilitated knowledge exchange and enriched understanding of the various intricacies of the insurance industry
   * Assisted senior actuaries in conducting data analysis, risk assessments, and predictive modeling, playing a pivotal role in supporting critical business decisions and driving risk mitigation strategies